 - Restore deleted pages: It's imperative for industrial companies to continually update and fine-tune their sites.
 Occasionally, this can mean deleting a page.
 However, just because you remove a page from your site, that doesn't stop people from searching for it, or clicking on links from old, outdated collateral.
 When deleting pages, be sure to redirect them to pages with similar content.

 While an error on your site is not ideal, you can turn a negative into a positive.
-Many companies get creative with their 404 pages, using it as an opportunity to showcase the brand's personality and make an impression on visitors.
-You could even incorporate links to other helpful content or a call to action to help get the visitor on their way.
+Many companies get creative with their 404 pages.
+Just don't forget to stick to your core color scheme — a 404 page is a great opportunity to showcase your brand's personality and make an impression on visitors.
+You could even incorporate links to other helpful content and resources or a call to action to help get the visitor on their way.